cutelua/mtg-dist/README.md

 ## Note

-Update: mtg 1.0+ support MTProto2.0, this script will choose the FakeTLS mode to serve by default.
-Re-run the install script to upgrade to the latest version.
-By upgrading to MTProto2.0, the `secret` would starts with `ee`, please be noticed.
+Update: mtg 2.0+ supports FakeTLS mode only.
+Rerun this script to upgrade.

 # Install
 ```